PeterAltmann/SSIdemo/README.md

 You can find the credential schema browsing the VDR: http://localhost:9000/browse/domain?page=1&query=&txn_type=102

 To issue a credential, Alice and Bob need to connect.
+A connection follows an invite.
+There exist both public and non-public invites.
+Public invitations allow anyone to connect with the issue based on information in the VDR only.
+A non-public invitation is self-contained.
+Below, we will rely on a non-public connection invitation simply because it was the one I got working first.

-### Private connections
+### Non-public connection invitation

-With a private connection, Alice sends over an object to Bob that contains all the information Bob needs without having to browse a VDR.
+With a non-public connection, Alice sends over an object to Bob that contains all the information Bob needs without having to browse a VDR.

-#### Creating a private connection invite
+#### Creating a non-public connection invite

 ```bash
 curl -X POST "http://localhost:11000/out-of-band/create-invitation" \